dali99/dandellion-xyz/content/2021-03-03-unordered.md

 # Update 2021-04-26 Encoding!

-After a lot of attempts and this problem burning in the back of my mind, 2 months later I've found a solution.
+After a lot of attempts, and this problem burning in the back of my mind, 2 months later I've found a solution.
 The breakthrough was figuring out that if you can figure out how to count how many options there are left, you can work out which option you're at.

 You could do this by initializing a loop for counting at some state